Hygrocybe lanecovensis: Description

+Similar species

 The related Hygrocybe kula, found in Royal National Park as well as Lane Cove Bushland Park, is similar in being red with decurrent gills, but its gills are more creamy and not visible through the cap surface.
 It has a yellow base to the stem.
 Hygrocybe miniata mushrooms are red but have adnate rather than decurrent gills.

+Habitat and distribution

 Fruit bodies appear in sandy soil among leaf litter in wet sclerophyll forest or warm-temperate rainforest in cooler months, with collections recorded in June and August.
 It was listed by the NSW Government as endangered in 2002.
 Searches of similar habitat in surrounding areas have failed to locate the fungus, hence Lane Cove Bushland Park remains its only location.
 It is possibly threatened by pollutants in runoff from surrounding urban areas.